berniegp/mock-xmlhttprequest/README.md

 ```

 ##### `install(context = globalThis)`
+Arguments:
+- `context`: If you provide a value, the `install` method sets the `XMLHttpRequest` property in this context instead of the global context. (optional)

 Installs the server's `MockXhr` mock in the global context to replace the `XMLHttpRequest` class.
-Specify a different context with the optional `context` argument.
 Revert with [remove()](#remove).

 ##### `remove()`
 Reverts the changes made by [install()](#installcontext--globalthis).
 Call this after your tests.

 ##### `progressRate`
-If you set this to a value greater than 0, the server automatically generates request (upload) and response (download) progress events.
-The progress events have increments of `progressRate` bytes.
+If you set `progressRate` to a `number` greater than 0, the server automatically generates request (upload) and response (download) progress events.
+Each progress event increments by `progressRate` bytes.

 `progressRate` only applies to [request handlers](#request-handler) of type `object`.

 ##### `disableTimeout()` and `enableTimeout()`
-Controls whether the `timeout` attribute of a `MockXhr` instance can trigger `timeout` events.
+These methods disable or enable the effects of the `timeout` attribute of `MockXhr`.
 See ["The `timeout` attribute and request timeouts"](#the-timeout-attribute-and-request-timeouts).

 #### Routes
-Routes respond to `MockXhr` requests and have three parts described below.
+Routes configure how the server responds to `MockXhr` requests.
+Their three parts are described below.

 The route concept is loosely based on the [Express framework](https://expressjs.com/).

 ##### HTTP request method
 Any `string` with a valid [HTTP request method](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) is allowed.
-This includes standard methods like `GET`, `POST`, `PUT` and `DELETE`, but also other method names.
+The valid methods include standard methods such as `GET`, `POST`, `PUT` and `DELETE`, as well as other method names.
 The standard method names are case insensitive.

 ##### Request URL matcher
-This supports three options:
+The request URL matcher can be one of these types:
 - A `string` (e.g. `'/my-url'`) to match the request's URL exactly.
 - A `RegExp` to match the request's URL.
 - A `Function` that returns `true` if the request's URL matches.
 The function receives the URL as an argument.

 ##### Request handler
-This supports three options:
+The request handler can be one of these types:
 - An `object` with the response properties.
 The default values are:

       { status: 200, headers: {}, body: null, statusText: 'OK' }
 - A `Function` that calls the [mock response methods](#mock-response-methods) directly.
 The function receives a [`MockXhrRequest`](#mockxhrrequest-class) instance as an argument.
 - A `string` with the value `'error'` or `'timeout'`.
 This triggers either an [error](#setnetworkerror) or [timeout](#setrequesttimeout) respectively.
-- An array of the request handler options above.
+- An array of the other request handler types above.
 The first request gets the first handler, the second gets the second handler and so on.
-The last handler is reused when there are more requests than handlers.
+The last handler is reused when there are no further handlers in the array.

-For `object` request handlers, the server automatically adds the `Content-Length` response header with a value equal to the length of the response body.
+For `object` request handlers, the server automatically adds the `Content-Length` response header with the length of the response body.

 All these handlers are equivalent:
 ```javascript